Environment

 Forestry in Finland serves as a major source of economic and social wellbeing and are the most significant renwable resource but they are valuable also for the wildlife and ecosystems they support.

-Finnish forests support a diverse range of wildlife from top predators such as Brown bear, wolves, wolverines, to golden eagles, a variety of owls, to the rarest of seals, the Saimaa Ringed Seal, found only in the Lake from which it takes its name.
-Whilst numbers are low and some species exist on the endangered list they are, nonetheless indicators of an healthy environment residing at the top of the food chain.
+Finnish forests support a diverse range of wildlife from top predators such as brown bear, wolves, wolverines, to golden eagles, a variety of owls, to the rarest of seals, the Saimaa Ringed Seal, found only in the lake from which it takes its name.
+Whilst numbers are low and some species exist on the endangered list they are, nonetheless indicators of a healthy environment residing at the top of the food chain.

 Carbon Capture